LinguaPhylo/BEAST2Ext/README.md

-# BEAST2Ext
+# BEAST2 Outer Core

-The outercore package of BEAST 2
+The outercore package of BEAST 2 has core features, not in the core :)